the-nito42/the-nito42.github.io/_posts/Building a Practical Cybersecurity Lab with Proxmox.md

 ## Chapter 1: Understanding the Hardware - HP EliteDesk 800 G4 Mini

-The HP EliteDesk 800 G4 Mini is a compact yet powerful workstation equipped with an Intel Core i7 processor, sufficient RAM, and storage capabilities.
+The HP EliteDesk 800 G4 Mini is a compact yet powerful workstation equipped with an Intel Core i7 processor, 32gb RAM, and over 1tb of storage.
 Its small form factor makes it suitable for hosting virtual machines (VMs) and running resource-intensive applications, making it an excellent choice for our cybersecurity lab.

 ## Chapter 2: Introduction to Proxmox VE 8.1